-The font color of the desktop icons has been changed to red:
+The font color of the desktop icons is changed.

 How to Set Up a Countdown to Prevent an Undesired Screen Lock In IGEL OS

 In some situations, a screen lock that comes without a warning can cause disruption.
 Typically, this is the case when a user who is logged in to a remote session does not interact with the device for some time, which results in the screen lock kicking in.
 To circumvent this problem, you can set a visible countdown that is started before the screen is locked, so the user can react in time.